 Rocks are weird.
 And also very cool.
 It’s amazing to me how rocks can be arranged in such a way that differences in resistance to erosion result in the formation of such incredible geological features.
 Exhibit A: Arches National Park, where giant sandstone arches have formed as a result of thousands of years of exposure to water and wind.

 Arches National Park is located on US Highway 191 just north of Moab, UT.
-An 18-mile road leads through the park, with pullouts at various viewpoints.
+An 18 mile (29 km) road leads through the park, with pullouts at various viewpoints.
 There are also many trails of varying lengths.
 As we entered the park, we came first to the visitor center.
 Beyond this, the road winds through a couple of switchbacks, bringing us up to the top of the plateau.
 From here, the terrain flattens out and the views become expansive.

-As we followed the first 10 miles of the main road, we encountered many viewpoints overlooking mountains, pinnacles, and petrified dunes.
+As we followed the first 10 miles (16 km) of the main road, we encountered many viewpoints overlooking mountains, pinnacles, and petrified dunes.
 First is Park Avenue, a canyon bordered by towering red rock fins.
 Next is a viewpoint for the La Sal Mountains, followed by the Courthouse Towers.
-A moderate 1-mile trail through Park Avenue connects Courthouse Towers to the Park Avenue parking area.
+A moderate 1 mile (1.6 km) trail through Park Avenue connects Courthouse Towers to the Park Avenue parking area.

 As we continued along the road, we passed the petrified dunes on our right and The Great Wall and a section of rock pinnacles on our left.
 The petrified dunes formed when ancient sand dunes were buried and solidified into stone under the pressure.
 The top layer then eroded away, leaving behind the hardened dunes.

 Just beyond Balanced Rock, the road to The Windows section of the park branches off to the right.
 We headed right.
 This road travels past Pothole Arch and a collection of rock spires called the Garden of Eden before dead-ending at The Windows.
-Here, short trails lead to 4 different arches; a 1-mile round-trip trail to The Windows and Turret Arch, and a 0.5-mile round-trip trail to my favorite arch: Double Arch.
+Here, short trails lead to 4 different arches; a 1 mile (1.6 km) round-trip trail to The Windows and Turret Arch, and a 0.5 mile (0.8 km) round-trip trail to my favorite arch: Double Arch.